African-American history

 In early 2021, the Graham City Council took up a proposal to re-name Sesquicentennial Park, also on Court Square, for Wyatt Outlaw.
 His great-great grandson, Samuel Merritt, thought the re-naming “a great idea.”
 His father was Wyatt Outlaw’s youngest child.
 But growing up in Henderson, Merritt heard little about the crime: “I guess, for reasons of hurt, it was never fully discussed,” he told Kristy Bailey.

-Placement of the fencing is also causing concern from NC Department of Transportation officials, who believe that it impedes pedestrian views from a crosswalk and will likely need to be moved to another part of court square, at an unknown cost.
+Placement of the fencing has also caused concern from NC Department of Transportation officials, who believe that it impedes pedestrian views from a crosswalk and will likely need to be moved to another part of court square, at an unknown cost.

 While researching 61 Colored Citizens Terrorized by Kuklux in and near Alamance County, North Carolina, 1868-70, I found unsettling answers to inquiries about the local legacy of race violence.
 One classmate wrote to me, “I remember walking home from school and having to ‘jump’ the side ditch to avoid being run over by a school bus full of White students who were spitting out the window at me.
 I remember a clerk at the Five and Dime in downtown Graham not wanting me to put the money in her hand.
 I guess she was afraid to touch me.
 I however, told her that I would stay there until she held out her hand.
 I remember the Klan getting word to my father that they were going to burn a cross in our front yard.”